-- Fully customisable: in-app messaging, reporting, and communication tools to give your software a look and feel your employees recognise.
+- Fully customizable: in-app messaging, reporting, and communication tools to give your software a look and feel your employees recognize.

 - Lower CSR costs: when you calculate employee time, operational costs, and administration fees, things can add up with CSR.
-However, minimise that by onboarding software to minimise spend elsewhere, and maximise impact.
+However, minimize that by onboarding software to minimize spend elsewhere, and maximize impact.

-- Improved communication: workplace giving software is the one-stop-shop for all your purpose initiatives; it brings the entire company together.
+- Improved communication: corporate giving software is the one-stop shop for all your purpose initiatives; it brings the entire company together.

 - A mobile experience: makes it easy for you to reach and engage with frontline workers so they can still feel connected with the company.

-By this point, you should have a clear idea of the workplace giving software that’s the best fit for your business’s CSR needs.
+By this point, you should have a clear idea of the corporate giving software that’s the best fit for your business’s CSR needs.

 Outline the implementation plan with an internal pitch

 Last on your list?
 Make that all-important pitch to internal stakeholders.
 This is delivered best as a live presentation, but it can be hard to gather leadership in the same (digital) room at the same time.